reverettai/reverettai.github.io/_posts/2008-06-12-huangshan-a-breath-of-fresh-air.md

 ---
 layout: post-light-feature
-title: Huangshan: A Breath of Fresh Air
+title: Huangshan - A Breath of Fresh Air
 description: "Hiking one of China's most famous and beautiful (and crowded) mountains."
 categories: [blog, travel, china]
 modified: 2008-06-12